-Contra Costa County DUI Attorney for Child Endangerment Charges
+Contra Costa County DUI Child Endangerment Defense Attorney

 Across the state of California, it is illegal to drive a vehicle while under the influence.
 Some prosecutors will be especially harsh on you if your charges include child endangerment.
 Child endangerment DUIs involve individuals who have operated a vehicle while a child under the age of 14 was inside the car.